Jeremy W Prokop

 Temp Lab Tech (Gap year before Medical School)

-Ruchir is working on RNAseq datasets from PICU patients to detect different infections and signitures of disease.
+Ruchir is working on RNAseq datasets from PICU patients to detect different infections and signatures of disease.

 Lab mascot, supporter of stressful days, and Genetics Explorer